highcharts-for-python/highcharts-maps/docs/index.rst

   capabilities.
 * **Easy Chart Download**.
 With one method call, produce high-end static visualizations that can be downloaded or shared as files with your audience.
-Produce static charts using the Highsoft-provided :term:`Highcharts Export Server <Export Server>`, or using your own private export server as needed.
+Produce static charts using the Highsoft-provided **Highcharts Export Server**, or using your own private export server as needed.
 * **Asynchronous Map Data Retrieval**.
 To minimize the amount of data transferred over the wire, **Highcharts Maps for Python** has built-in support for the configuration of asynchronous client-side retrieval of your map data.